 Voicemail

 Records a message almost nobody leaves.
-Most callers just hang up and dial the next roofer on the list.
+Most callers hang up and dial the next roofer, and after hail the next roofer may already be on their porch.

 -